 How to Store

-Kombu is sensitive to heat, direct sunlight, and humidity.
-Store opened bags in an airtight container or ziplock bag (I use this OXO container).
-It’s essential to keep it in a dry, cool, dark place.
-You can keep kombu for a year.
-If you have older kombu, check the kombu to see if they are any mold growth.
+It’s sensitive to heat, direct sunlight, and humidity.
+Store opened bags in an airtight or ziplock bag (I use this OXO container).
+Keeping it in a dry, cool, dark place is essential.
+You can keep it for a year.
+If you have older kombu, check to see if they are any mold growth.
 If it looks and smells fine, you can use it as long as it’s less than two years old.